candym0n/uefi-os/README.md

 This project is a simple, UEFI-based OS.

 ## Building
 To build the OS, you'll need gcc, make, and binutils (for ld) installed.
+You also need gnu-efi installed.
 Go into the base directory and type make.
 Run the scripts/qemu.sh script for emulating in qemu.